telekom/identity-iris-keycloak-charts/README.md

 **prometheus integration**

-Due to internal circumstances the metrics can be accessed under keycloak REST endpoint */auth/realms/master/metrics*.
+Due to internal circumstances the metrics can be accessed under Keycloak REST endpoint */auth/realms/master/metrics*.
 Since this endpoint is exposed due to the nature of the Keycloak API, we made this endpoint require an authentication token which must be set via header ``X-Metrics-Auth-Token``.
 We made the metrics accessible under the container's ``:9542/metrics`` endpoint which will redirects the traffic to */auth/realms/master/metrics* and will do the token-authentication automatically.
 The pods will be annotated with Prometheus meta data information so that Prometheus knows where to scrape the metrics.